IraMladanovych02/py-cafe-kitchen-service/README.md

 - Cafe Kitchen Service is a web application built with Django to help cafes manage their dishes and dish types efficiently.
 The application provides an easy-to-use interface for adding, updating, and deleting dishes, as well as categorizing them into different types.

 ### Project URL: https://py-cafe-kitchen-service-1.onrender.com

+### Login Information
+Use the following credentials to login:

+- Username: user
+- Password: user12345

+### Technologies used:

+In this project I used the following technologies:

+- Python
+- Django
+- HTML
+- CSS

 ### Installation
 1. Fork the repo (GitHub repository)
 2. Clone the forked repo